subutux/albert_todo/README.md

-# Get a list of TODOs / Tasks from an caldav server.
+# TODOs

+This allows you to list, mark, edit (due dates), add todos on a caldav server.

-Tested with the radicale server.
+Tested with the [radicale](https://github.com/Kozea/Radicale) server, but should work with other caldav servers.

 ## Setup